 What’s the Difference Between Lustre and Glossy?

-The main difference between lustre vs. glossy photos is reflectivity.
+The main difference between lustre and glossy photos is reflectivity.
 Glossy paper is very shiny, while a lustre finish is semi-shiny.

 Colors are more vibrant in glossy prints.
 But a lustre finish shows more accurate skin tones.